hamidgasmi/training.computerscience.cloud.aws/README.md

         Replicate object encrypted with AWS KMS?
         Buckets configured for cross-region replication can be owned by the same AWS account or by different accounts

-    Versioning:
-        once it is enabled, we can't disable it
-        Be careful, the bucked size could get very big.
-Since the previous versions aren't deleted If versions are hided and a file is deleted, a new version will be created and marked as deleted

-        If we delete the version marked as deleted, be go back to the latest version before the deletion To delete physically the files, all versions should be selected and deleted

-    MFA Delete:
-        Versioning is required

-    Secure our data using Access Control Lists and Bucket Policies.
-        Permission could be setup on buckets and theirs objects (files).

 S3 Class (Tiers):
     S3 Standards:
         Amazon guarantees an available of 3 nines (99.9%)